stowball/hucssley/README.md

 ## Configuration

-To override the default configuration in Hucssley, you'll need to understand the basic syntax of Sass [variables](https://sass-lang.com/documentation/variables), [lists](https://sass-lang.com/documentation/values/lists) and [maps](https://sass-lang.com/documentation/values/maps).
+To override the default configuration in Hucssley, you’ll need to understand the basic syntax of Sass [variables](https://sass-lang.com/documentation/variables), [lists](https://sass-lang.com/documentation/values/lists) and [maps](https://sass-lang.com/documentation/values/maps).

-Hucssley's configuration is split in to 3 sections: `reset`, `global` and `classes`.
+Hucssley’s configuration is split in to 3 sections: `reset`, `global` and `classes`.

-* **Reset** configuration uses plain variables to customise "generic" styles like whether `box-sizing: border-box` should be used by default.
+* **Reset** configuration uses plain variables to customise “generic” styles like whether `box-sizing: border-box` should be used by default.
 * **Global** configuration mostly uses maps to handle things like the default responsive breakpoints, colors, spacings, UI states and themes.
 * **Classes** provides list and map variables to adjust the modules, and values for each class individually.
 Some classes (like those which deal with color) inherit from the same base variable by default, so only 1 change is required to affect all `border-color`, `background-color` and `color` classes.
 All classes can be generated at individual modules described above.